Ashbourne Baseball Club: Facilities

 The International Baseball Centre (IBC) is the home field of the Ashbourne Baseball Club.
 It opened in 2015.
 The IBC is also the host field for the International Baseball Festival, an annual international baseball tournament held in Ashbourne.

-The IBC was also the host field for the 2019 European Baseball Championship - Qualification, which was held in Ireland in 2018.
+The IBC was the host field for the 2019 European Baseball Championship - Qualification, which was held in Ireland in 2018.

+The field also hosted a U18 European Baseball Championship Qualifier in 2023, and is due to host a European Baseball Championship Qualifier in 2024.